• Skip to primary navigation

 • Mushroom pasta bake: Fry some forest mushrooms with your meat to get the additional flavor.

-• Greek inspired: Use ground lamb meat.
+• With lamb meat: Use ground lamb meat.
 Add 2 teaspoons of dried mint to the meat and 1 teaspoon cumin in addition to the other spices in the recipe.
 Top with 200 grams of crumbled feta cheese.

 How to make a gluten-free version